 Buying a Volcano Vaporizer is a health-conscious way to deliver medical cannabis if you have some extra money to spare and want to "go big" now.
 It's also a product built to last.
 The tabletop volcano that's currently sold by Trulieve is $750.
 But then again, volcanoes are hailed as the king of cannabis equipment.
 Because volcanoes activate the medicine without burning it, this intake method is free from the carcinogens or other toxins that smoking cannabis produces.
 Using a volcano also allows you to enjoy the full healing potential of cannabinoids.
 While it's one of the most expensive of potential high-quality cannabis prices in Florida, it's worth looking into and talking to your doctor about this.

 5. Marijuana Dispensary Charges & Cannabis Delivery Fee

-Florida's dispensary prices vary.
+Florida's dispensary prices for medical marijuana patients vary.
 If you prefer them to be your medical cannabis "point of sale," they tend to carry products with an average dose of about 100 milligrams.
 The cost of your weed buds and cannabis is anywhere between $500 and $750 each month for "average" users.
 But if you go with the state-certified delivery options to obtain your weed products, the only extra charge you need to factor in is the cannabis delivery fee.
 This fee is in addition to the wholesale price of the cannabis product itself.
 The exact amount varies by the company, though.
 Surterra, a popular medical cannabis producer and seller in Miami Beach, charges a $10 cannabis delivery fee, and Trulieve, the staple "seed-to-sale" company, charges $25.
 CuraLeaf delivers for free if you live in Dade County.
 If you live within 4 hours, the seller charges a $25 cannabis delivery fee.
 The various dispensary offers also affect the final consumer price.

 6. MMID Card Renewal Process & Fee